 At The Blake School we work to promote positive attitudes and to put in place facilities and resources to wherever possible minimise the effects of disability and disadvantage.
-We are committed to working towards equality for everyone in our school and to fostering an inclusive school environment which meets the varying needs of all learners.
+We are committed to working towards equality for everyone in our school and to fostering an inclusive school environment, which meets the varying needs of all learners.
 In addition, we endeavour to meet the specific needs of all people coming into our school such that disability and disadvantage are not obstacles to access or full participation.
+Staff and children are expected to anticipate and embrace adjustments and adaptations that will ensure that all members of the school community are able both to learn and to flourish.

 Some pupils require more support than others.
 If these pupils are to achieve their full potential, this must be recognised, and appropriate plans be put in place.
 A significant proportion of pupils will have special educational needs at some time in their school career.
 Some of these pupils may require help throughout their time in school, whilst others may need a little extra support for a short period to help overcome more temporary needs.
+It is part of both embedded practice and pupils' understanding that everyone is unique and everyone is equally valued, adaptations and support are seen as an appropriate and important adjustment to reflect this understanding.